hummatli/AndroidAppUpdater/README.md

 	<uses-permission android:name="android.permission.INTERNET" />
 ```

+#Migrate to a newer version
+PLease, reade release notes to upgrade your old lib to a newer version.
+See [releases](https://github.com/hummatli/MAHAndroidUpdater/releases)

 #Proguard configuration
 MAHAndroidUpdater uses <a href="https://github.com/google/gson">Gson</a> and <a href="https://github.com/jhy/jsoup">Jsoup</a> libs.
 There for if you want to create your project with proguard you need to add following configuration to your proguard file.